Pulling Apart 2-spheres in 4-manifolds: Proof of Theorem

 The essential idea is that $\cW$ can be used to compute the link longitudes as iterated commutators in Milnor's nilpotent quotients of the fundamental group of the link complement.
 The proof uses a new result, \emph{Whitney tower-grope duality}, which describes certain class $n+2$ gropes that live in the complement of an order $n$ Whitney tower in any $4$--manifold (Proposition~\ref{prop:w-tower-duality}).

-After fixing notation for the first-non-vanishing Milnor invariants of $L$, we give an explicit identification of them with $\lambda_n(\cW)$ in Theorem~\ref{thm:mu}.
+After fixing notation for the first-non-vanishing Milnor invariants of $L$ in section~\ref{sec:mu-invts}, we give the explicit identification of them with $\lambda_n(\cW)$ in Theorem~\ref{thm:mu} of section~\ref{subsec:trees-to-brackets-main-Milnor-thm}.